JasperFx/jasper/documentation/documentation/messaging/handling/discovery.md

 <!--title:Message Handler Discovery-->

 Jasper has built in mechanisms for automatically finding message handler methods in your application or the ability to explicitly add handler types.
-The conventional discovery can can be disabled or customized as well.
+The conventional discovery can be disabled or customized as well.

 ## Default Conventional Discovery